241209-NET/JJIMP.BACKEND/README.md

 ## USAGE

+1. Navigate to the `JJIMP.API` directory
+2. Run `docker build -t jjimp.api -f Dockerfile .`
+3. Run `docker compose up`

+## MVP

-This is an team project to present to colleagues in training.
+This is a team project to present to colleagues in training.

 MVP Goals
 - feature(Authentication)